-Can You Wear A Bikini In Laos?
+Can You Wear A Swimsuit In Laos?

-It’s best to bring something to wear over this after you’ve finished tubing such as a t- shirt, sarong or dress.
+It’s best to bring something to wear over your swimsuit after you’ve finished tubing such as a t- shirt, sarong or dress.
 This beach cover-up would be perfect.

-Laos is also home to some stunning waterfalls and natural pools that you can swim in e.g Kuang Si Falls close to Luang Prabang.
+Laos is also home to some stunning waterfalls and natural pools that you can swim in such as Kuang Si Falls which is close to Luang Prabang.

 What To Wear At Night In Laos

-Malaria and Dengue Fever are present in Laos and these are both carried by mosquitoes.
+Malaria and dengue fever are present in Laos and these are both carried by mosquitoes.
 The best way to avoid being bitten at night is to simply cover as much skin as possible.

 You could also get some mosquito repellent as well to protect yourself.

-Other Things To Pack
+Other Things To Pack For Laos

-You may experience short (but often heavy) bursts of rainfall so a raincoat or something to keep you dry is a must.
+You may experience short (but often heavy) bursts of rain so a raincoat is a must.